3 Games To Teach Kids Self-Control

 It typically starts developing around preschool age but really depends on the maturation of the prefrontal cortex.

 In addition to helping us attend to tasks, it helps us have control.
 Control over our bodies, our thoughts and emotions.
 Being at the mercy of your every whim leads to frustration and frustration leads to negative behaviors.
+Self-regulation is one of the most important social skills kids need for positive peer interactions.

 1. Freeze Dance